tobinata/api-documentation/README.md

 # Whetstone API

-### Basic Concepts
+### Introduction
-Just a note before we start: the Whetstone API is intended to be used by developers.
-Most of the documentation reflects that.
-In this introduction, we've tried to keep things simple enough that even a non-tech person can understand what's happening and get a sense for how an API works.

-When a typical user accesses Whetstone data, authentication is performed in the browser using a username and password or through a single-sign-on method like Google or Okta.
-When that happens, our server and the user's browser communicate and set a "cookie" to keep the user authenticated for the rest of their browsing session.
-When accessing the API, we use a similar process but instead of cookies, we use secure tokens.

-The first step to accessing the API is actually to login to Whetstone through a browser.
-Click your name at the top right and choose "My Settings."
-You should see a "Developer Options" section under My Basic Info.
-If you don't, it's probably because you aren't set up as an admin or we haven't enabled API access for your instance.
-If that's the case, get in touch and we'll get everything set up.
+The first step to accessing the API is to get your API key.
+After logging into Whetstone, visit the settings page (click your name at the top right and choose "My Settings").
+You should see a section called "Developer Options" section.
+(If you don't, get in touch.
+You may not have the correct permissions set up.)

-If you do have the Developer options section, great.
-This is where you get your API key.
-By default, it's hidden.
-If you click, "Show my API key," an alphanumeric hash will appear.
+By default, your API key is hidden.
+Click, "Show my API key" to reveal an alphanumeric hash key.
 That's your personal key to access Whetstone data.
-If it's ever compromised or if it's part of your security practices, you can generate a new API key by clicking "Generate New API Key."
+You can also generate a new API key by clicking "Generate New API Key."
 That invalidates the old key and creates a new one.
-If we detect strange behavior on our end, we can also invalidate keys.

-Now that you have the key, you'll need to write a script to access our authentication endpoint -- which is equivalent to a login page -- and receive a temporary token that, with the key, can be used to access data.
-In this example, we'll use cURL which is a Unix command line tool that's also been ported to Windows and other platforms.
-It's just making HTTP requests so any similar software will work.

-OK.
-Open your command prompt and type, replacing the all caps text with your API key and your instance name:
+Now that you have an API key, you can make an HTTP POST request with your key to our authentication endpoint to get a temporary access token.
+If you're using cURL, you'd run this command:

     curl -s --data "apikey=YOUR_API_KEY" http://YOUR_INSTANCE_NAME.whetstoneeducation.com/auth/api

-If your everything worked, you should receive a response like this:
+If everything checks out, you should receive a JSON response that looks like this:

     {
        "token":"YOUR_ACCESS_TOKEN",